acorrenson/WiSE/README.md

 No bug found at depth 50.
 ```

+In contrast to WiSE, PyWiSE contains a depth limit to ensure termination.
+Thus, you do not have to interrupt the search manually if no bug was discovered.
+The command-line interface of PyWiSE offers an `-n` parameter to change the depth limit (we use this parameter in the [integer square root example](#integer-square-root)).

 To assert that our prototypes *can* find bugs if there are any, we created an intentionally "buggy" version of GCD: